About this handbook

 What is its purpose?

-It aims to provide boards with a description of the core principles underpinning effective clinical governance for doctors focussing particularly on responsibilities outlined in the Responsible Officer (RO) regulations.
+It aims to provide boards with a description of the core principles underpinning effective clinical governance for doctors focusing particularly on responsibilities outlined in the Responsible Officer (RO) regulations.
 In doing so it acts as a resource to support organisations in evaluating the effectiveness of their local arrangements including:

 - Leadership, delivery and quality of clinical governance for doctors

 - Identifying and responding to concerns about doctors

 - Pre-employment checks for doctors (The RO Regulations only impose obligations in respect of pre-employment checks on responsible officers in England; Reg.
 16(2) Medical Profession (Responsible Officers) Regulations 2010.)